Substance Use Assessments/Counseling

 WE provides staff training on any of our specialty areas.

-Please visit our resource room (Wellness Annex - contact Judy or Pam, 508-626-4693 for access) for information on any wellness topics or resources.
+Please visit our resource room (Wellness Annex - call 508-626-4693 first for access) for information on any wellness topics or resources.
 Don't see what you're looking for?
 Our staff is happy to assist you.

 The AlcoholEdu assessment tool provides personal feedback for each individual regarding his or her alcohol use.
 Feedback includes peer comparison data, blood alcohol concentration (BAC) level data, risk factors, and information about how to help a friend that may be having difficulties with alcohol.
-Contact Judy Grob-Whiting (508-626-4693) if you want to access the link.
+Call 508-626-4693 if you want to access the link.

 The e-TOKE assessment tool provides personal feedback on how smoking marijuana may be getting in the way of achieving your goals.